scottandee/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## SSL
 An ssl certificate enables encryption of communication in between your server and a client

+## Load Balancer
+This is used to distribute the workload of your system to several other individual systems in order to reduce the workload on a particular system.
+This increases efficiency, ensures reliability and avaliability of your enterprise.
+Some load balancing algoriths are round-robin, least-connection, weighted scheduling algorithm.

 **Note**
 * Scale up: Increase server specifications
 * Scale out: Adding more Servers